Peersyst/react-packages/packages/xumm-react/README.md

 # XUMM Hooks

-React package that aims to unplug XUMM logic from our React APP.
+React package that aims to unplug XUMM logic from your React App.
 This is achieved with a XummProvider with some config and a set of easy to use hooks explained below.

 ### XummProvider